JaimeHyland/Mellifera/README.md

 - In general, she'll consider SEO when creating any content in her site, both at an initial stage and on an ongoing basis, putting herself in the shoes of Google's team of raters.
 In particular, she'll be careful to cite sources for any factual information included on the site, and to choose only clearly trustworthy sites as sources.

-- She'll include a privacy statement, an "Impressum" (a declaration indicating who's responsible for the site contents required by German, Austrian and Swiss law) and a splashscreen allowing the user to opt out of the cookies for use in Google Analytics.
+- She'll include a privacy statement, an "Impressum" (a declaration indicating who's responsible for the site contents required by German, Austrian and Swiss law) and a splashscreen-like initial dialog allowing the user to opt out of the cookies for use in Google Analytics.

 ## Design of website's logic and structure